Price

 67 miles | 107km | 4704 ft | 1434 m

-Further along we will pass through a number of ancient towns and villages and you will also notice the landscape change too as the scented lavender fields are replaced by steep sided valleys and stunted old trees.
+Further along we will pass through a number of ancient towns and villages and you will also notice the landscape change too as the lavender fields are replaced by steep sided valleys and stunted old trees.
 As the afternoon approaches a number of fantastic views opens up as we get closer to the picture postcard town of Moustier St Marie.
-Perched on a cliff face and guarded by the towns star Moustier is a lovely place to spend the night.
+Perched on a cliff face and guarded by the towns star, a lovely place to spend the night.

 Day 13: Moustiers-St-Marie to Castellane